stensmo/SFTPClient.jl/README.md

 The SFTP client supports username/password as well as certificates for authentication.

-The following methods are supported: readdir, download, upload, cd, rm, rmdir, mkdir, mv
+The following methods are supported: readdir, download, upload, cd, rm, rmdir, mkdir, mv, sftpstat (like stat)

 Examples: